aknutas/nails/README.md

 The script also creates node and edge tables for author and citation networks that can be loaded to Gephi for further exploration.

+See further instructions for manual usage at https://sites.google.com/site/bibliometricdatavisualization/home